karambirov/GitHubSearch/README.md

 # GitHubSearch
-GitHub iOS client written in Swift and MVVM architecture without Rx and Interface Builder.
+GitHub iOS client written in Swift and MVVM architecture with Router and without Rx and Interface Builder.

 ## Screenshots
 <p align="center">